ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 You can request n words before the current position using `*-n`.
 For example

     u: ( I love * > _*-1 ) capture last word of sentence

+## Match Variable assignment in a pattern

+Aside from the use of _ to memorize a match, you can directly assign to a match variable either a constant word, another matchvar, or a user variable.
+This is not obviously useful normally, but is helpful in conjunction with ^testpattern to return data to a remote CS api user.

 ## Gory details about strings